 2016 - Events DC announces its plans to redevelop the 190-acre Campus surrounding the historic RFK Stadium, Festival Grounds and the DC Armory.
 The transformational vision for the iconic RFK Campus delivers holistic concepts for the site that leverage the District's long-underutilized waterfront, provide neighborhood serving amenities and connect the current site with increased and sustainable green space, flexible recreational fields, natural access to pedestrian-friendly paths.

 2017 - D.C.
-United plays the last official game at the capital’s venerated venue.
+United plays their last official game at RFK.

 2017 - Events DC launches its Asphalt to Action campaign to increase awareness and support of its proposed redevelopment of the RFK Campus among the Washington, DC community.
 The campaign includes print and digital advertising, event activations, online petitions and social promotions highlighting plans to transform acres of asphalt into the District’s newest destination for sports, recreational activities and dining.

-2017 - Events DC announces short-term elements for the RFK Campus redevelopment aimed at providing benefits for local residents, their families, and visitors alike, including multi-purpose recreational fields and a permanent food hall.
+2017 - Events DC announces short-term elements for the RFK Campus redevelopment aimed at providing benefits for local residents, their families, and visitors alike, including multi-purpose recreational fields and playground.

-2018 - Events DC breaks ground on multi-purpose fields at the RFK Campus site.
+2018 - Events DC breaks ground on multi-purpose fields at the RFK Campus.

-2019 - The Fields at RFK Campus open in phase one of the RFK Campus redevelopment project.
+2019 - The Fields at RFK Campus opens in phase one of the RFK Campus redevelopment project.

-2020 - Events DC announces the selection of locally-based construction management firm Gilbane Building Company as its demolition partner for the iconic RFK Stadium.
+2021 - Events DC announces the selection of locally-based construction management firm Smoot Construction as its demolition partner for the iconic RFK Stadium.

 June 2022 - Abatement of hazardous materials begins as the Stadium demolition is officially underway.
 Major structural components are scheduled to be demolished by the end of 2023.